-Environment Planet Earth Overview of How Trees Grow and Develop By Steve Nix Writer University of Georgia Steve Nix is a member of the Society of American Foresters and a former forest resources analyst for the state of Alabama. our editorial process Steve Nix Updated April 26, 2019 Hero Images/Getty Images Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation Although a tree is common and familiar to all of us, how a tree grows, functions and its unique biology is not so familiar.
+Environment Planet Earth Overview of How Trees Grow and Develop By Steve Nix Steve Nix Writer University of Georgia Steve Nix is a member of the Society of American Foresters and a former forest resources analyst for the state of Alabama.
+Learn about our editorial process Updated April 26, 2019 Hero Images/Getty Images Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation Although a tree is common and familiar to all of us, how a tree grows, functions and its unique biology is not so familiar.
 The interrelationship of all a tree's parts is very complex and especially so is its photosynthetic properties.
 A tree begins life looking very much like every other plant you've seen.
 But give that seedling about a month and you will begin to see a true single stem, tree-like leaves or needles, bark, and the formation of wood.
 It takes only a few short weeks to see a plant showing its grand transformation into a tree.
 Like everything else on earth, ancient trees sprung from the sea and are dependent on water.
 A tree's root system comprises the important water-collecting mechanism that makes life possible for trees and ultimately for everything on the planet that depends on trees.
 Roots USDA,Forest Service - Tree Owner Manual An important biologic functionary of the tree root system is the tiny, nearly invisible root "hair".
 Root hairs are located just behind the hard, earth-probing root tips that burrow, elongate and expand in search of moisture while at the same time building a tree's ground support.
 Millions of those delicate, microscopic root hairs wrap themselves around individual grains of soil and absorb moisture along with dissolved minerals.
 A major soil benefit occurs when these root hairs grab soil particles.
 Gradually, the tiny roots reach out to so many particles of earth that the soil becomes firmly tied into place.
 The result is that soil is capable of resisting the erosion of wind and rain and becomes a firm platform for the tree itself.
 Interestingly, root hairs have a very short life so the root system is always in expansion mode, growing to provide sustained maximum root hair production.
 To take full advantage of finding available moisture, tree roots run shallow with the exception of the anchoring taproot.
 The majority of roots are found in the top 18 inches of soil and over half are actually in the top six inches of soil.
 The root and drip zone of a tree is fragile and any significant soil disturbance close to the trunk can potentially harm a tree's health.
 Trunks A tree's trunk is critical for limb support and root-to-leaf nutrient and moisture transport.
 The tree trunk has to lengthen and expand as the tree grows in its search for moisture and sunlight.
 A tree's diameter growth is done via cell divisions in the cambium layer of the bark.
 The cambium is comprised of growth tissue cells and found just under the bark.
 Xylem and phloem cells are formed on both sides of the cambium and continually adding a new layer each year.
 These visible layers are called annual rings.
 Cells to the inside make up the xylem which conducts water and nutrients.
 In xylem cells the fibers provide strength in the form of wood; the vessels allow water and nutrient flow to the leaves.
 Cells to the outside make up the phloem, which transports sugars, amino acids, vitamins, hormones, and stored food.
 The importance of tree trunk bark in protecting the tree cannot be overstated.
 Trees ultimately deteriorate and die due to damaged bark from insects, pathogens, and environmental damage.
 The condition of a tree's trunk bark is one of the most important factors affecting a tree's health.
 Leafy Crown A tree crown is where most bud formation takes place.
 The tree bud is simply a small bundle of growing tissue which develops into embryonic leaves, flowers, and shoots and is essential for primary tree crown and canopy growth.
 In addition to branch growth, buds are responsible for flower formation and leaf production.
 A tree's small budding structure is wrapped in a simple protecting leaf called the cataphylls.
 These protected buds allow all plants to continue to grow and produce tiny new leaves and flowers even when environmental conditions are adverse or limiting.
 So, A tree's "crown" is that majestic system of leaves and branches which are formed by growing buds.
 Like roots and trunks, branches grow in length from growth cells that make up the meristematic tissues which are contained in growing buds.
 This limb and branch bud growth determines a tree crown shape, size, and height.
 The tree crown's central and terminal leader grows from a bud cell called the apical meristem which determines tree height.
 Remember, not all buds contain tiny leaves.
 Some buds contain tiny preformed flowers, or both leaves and flowers.
 Buds may be terminal (on the end of the shoot) or lateral (on the side of the shoot, usually at the base of the leaves).